leecstevens/music-organization/README.md

 - settings.txt

     This is the main settings file.
 There are comments documenting its use in the file, and a sample of said file is included.

+### The Settings File in more detail
+To be continued, I know this readme will be behind the code.
+Don't we all love documentation duty?

 - safe_artists.txt